Mickey Rainwater, Senior Pastor

 865-983-2080 Ex.
 111

 Melisa grew up as a typical “Petroleum Kid” and had the privilege of living overseas before permanently moving to the United States at the age of 8.
 She is a native of Louisiana and a true Acadian “Cajun” Frenchman by blood.
 Melisa accepted Christ as her savior at the age of 21 and surrendered to the call to ministry three years later.
 She is a graduate from Hardin-Simmons University in Abilene, Texas, where she received her bachelor’s degree in Church Ministry, and in 2004, she was ordained by the Southern Baptist Convention.
-Melisa is married to her high school sweetheart and Army/Navy Veteran, Terrance.
-They have two children, Teran (age 3) and Desmond (20 months).
+Melisa is married to her high school sweetheart and Army & Navy Veteran, Terrance.
+They have two toddlers, Teran and Desmond.

 In her 15 years of working with children, youth and families, she has gained experience working with congregations that were either growing, hurting, dying, or were multi-cultural in nature.
 She comes to Fairview with an understanding of the importance (and the difficulties) of the role of the family in God’s Word.
 She has a passion and a heart-felt desire to provide resources, encouragement, and support to families as they lead their children in the ways of the Lord (Deuteronomy 6).
 She is excited for what God has in store for Fairview UMC, and she is honored and thrilled to be a part of it!